 'Bliss' - One Of The Most Viewed Images In The World

-With the end of Microsoft's support for the XP operating system on April 8th, an era spanning thirteen years has come to end.
-At least many of us will have common memories, as the iconic desktop image of a rolling landscape against an azure sky known as 'Bliss' has been viewed by at least one billion people.
+With the end of Microsoft's support for the XP operating system on April 8th, 2014, an era spanning thirteen years came to an end.
+I'm guessing there's still a few of us who remember the image above, as the iconic desktop image of a rolling landscape against an azure sky known as 'Bliss' has been viewed by at least one billion people.

 As part of XP's retirement party, Microsoft hunted down the original photographer, Charles 'Chuck' O'Rear, to interview him about the world-famous shot he took in 1996.
 A former National Geographic photographer, O'Rear didn't have Microsoft in mind when he captured four frames of a Californian hillside with his Mamiya RZ67 medium-format camera.